-If you’ve never heard of a sommelier or have ambitions to someday be one as an occasional host or even a bartender, you have to know how to properly present wine to guests.
+If you’ve never heard of a sommelier or have ambitions to be someday one as an occasional host or even a bartender, you have to know how to present wine to guests properly.
 It’s not just about who is visiting your house either.
 Every consumer at a restaurant is a guest as well.

 Presenting wine is a matter of temperature, timing, presentation, pouring, and positioning.
 Most aspects of wine presentation are about key positioning (such as where you are standing and even how you enter the room) and less about random factors.

-If you’ve ever watched a movie set in the 1800s, especially in Britain, there is always a butler who presents the food—with staff, of course—and the wine as well.
+If you’ve ever watched a movie set in the 1800s, especially in Britain, there is always a butler who presents the food—with staff, of course—and the wine.
 It should give you an idea of how this works.
-Downton Abbey would be another example of the vibe and aesthetic we’re aiming for.
+Downton Abbey would be another example of the vibe and aesthetic we aim for.

 It Starts with the Temperature

 You don’t want to serve wine at the wrong temperature, especially if it’s a tad on the warm side.
-Wine should be presented at a very specific temperature, depending on the wine in question.
+Depending on the wine in question, wine should be presented at a very specific temperature.

 - Sparkling Wine or Champagne: 42°F to 46°F